Oisín Conaty

-Oisín Conaty is a Gaelic footballer who plays at senior level for the Armagh county team.
+Oisín Conaty (born 17 February 2003) is a Gaelic footballer who plays at senior level for the Armagh county team.
 He also played soccer at a juvenile level.
 In Gaelic football, Conaty was presented with the Man of the Match trophy after the 2024 All-Ireland Senior Football Championship final.
 He had only joined the Armagh panel as a substitute the year before.
 His club team is Tír na nÓg, Portadown.